THEpWn3R-o/third-eye/README.md

 # third-eye
-This is a tool made in python mainly used for getting webcam feed from shodan to see multipule webcams in one area at a time. inspired by the fast & furious 7 gods eye
+This is a tool made in python mainly used for getting webcam feed from shodan to see multiple webcams in one area at a time. inspired by the fast & furious 7 gods eye

 # Checklist